-Estimation Strategy We follow Irarrazabal et al. (2015) by considering that i) both ad-valorem and additive costs are separable between the origin country (i) and the product (k) dimensions, and ii) this separability is in a multiplicative way for the former and an additive way for the latter.
-In other words, Tik and tik from Equation (2) are written as:9
+Estimation strategy – We follow Irarrazabal et al. (2015) by considering that i) both ad-valorem and additive costs are separable between the origin country (i) and the product (k) dimensions, and ii) this separability is in a multiplicative way for the former and an additive way for the latter.
+In other words, Tik and tik from Equation (2) are written as: